 Is There an Aspiring Engineer in Your Family?

-From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
-Through our interactive programs, your aspiring engineer will learn important science, architectural and engineering concepts while powering up his or her imagination and creativity each and every week.
+Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
+Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
 We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
 We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Sylvan’s Engineering programs in the Rockford region provide:
+Here’s what our Engineering programs in the Rockford region include: